acanady/GameOfLifeUnity/README.md

 There are 3 preset sizes (small : 10x10, medium: 30x30, and large: 50x50) any more than that many cubes on screen at once causes frame rate issues.

-Here's a look at the blank board from a top down view at it's largest size.
+Here's a look at the blank board from a top down view at its largest size.

 ![](board.gif)